AFLplusplus/AFLplusplus/utils/afl_untracer/README.md

 afl-untracer is an example skeleton file which can easily be used to fuzz a closed source library.

-It requires less memory and is x3-5 faster than qemu_mode, however, it is way more course grained and does not provide interesting features like compcov or cmplog.
+It requires less memory and is x3-5 faster than QEMU mode, however, it is way more course grained and does not provide interesting features like compcov or cmplog.